|Campbell Bridges Tragedy

-In the midst of this we sometimes forget just how dangerous gemstone mining can be for the foreigners who go to live and work and develop the mining industry in third world countries.
+In the midst of this we sometimes forget just how dangerous gemstone mining can be for the foreigners who go to develop the mining industry in third world countries.
 The sad story of Campbell Bridges is a case in point.

 Bridges was born in Scotland in 1938.
-His father was chief geologist for a large mining group and Bridges spent most of his life in Africa, growing up in South Africa and what is now Zimbabwe.
-He had lived in Nairobi since the 1970's.
+His father was the chief geologist for a large mining group and Bridges spent most of his life in Africa, growing up in South Africa and what is now Zimbabwe.
+He had lived in Nairobi since the 1970s.

-Bridges discovered tsavorite in northern Tanzania in 1967, but it wasn't possible to export gemstones from that country in the 1960's.
+Bridges discovered tsavorite in Northern Tanzania in 1967, but it wasn't possible to export gemstones from that country in the 1960s.
 So Campbell followed the rock belt north into Kenya.
 In 1971 he found the rare green tsavorite again, in the region of the Tsavo National Park.
-He and his wife lived for a time in a tree-house 25 ft (7.62 meters) above the ground to keep clear of wild animals roaming the territory where he was prospecting.
+For a time, he and his wife lived in a tree-house 25 ft (7.62 meters) above the ground to keep clear of wild animals that roamed the territory where he was prospecting.

 New Treehouse ofCampbell Bridge

-Bridges had a mining concession from the Kenyan government for his claim south of Nairobi, and he was a founder of the Kenyan Chamber of Mines.
-But he had been fighting for the past three years again a group of Kenyans who were trying to drive him off his claim.
-Bridges believed the illegal miners were backed by local officials.
+Bridges had a mining concession from the Kenyan government for his claim south of Nairobi and he was a founder of the Kenyan Chamber of Mines.
+But he had been fighting against a group of Kenyans who were trying to drive him off his claim for the final three years of his life.
+Bridges believed that the illegal miners were backed by local officials.

 Bridges's tragic death occurred when he was ambushed by a mob of 30 or more men armed with machetes and spears.
-The attack occurred amid what many see as a resurgence in violence and corruption in Kenya, which is struggling with a sluggish economy and a stalled coalition government, formed after a disputed 2007 presidential election.
+The attack occurred amid what many see as a resurgence in violence and corruption in Kenya, which is struggling with a sluggish economy and a stalled coalition government that was formed after a disputed 2007 presidential election.